nihiven/SEStarbrite/README.md

 # Hello!
 Welcome to Starbrite, a monogame based game engine, written in C# (.NET 6).
-Starbrite comes with a built in editor (ImGui based) that can be used to create content for Starbrite, such as a game.
+Starbrite comes with a built in editor (ImGui based) that can be used to create content for Starbrite.
 Starbrite is a work in progress.

 ## Engine Components
 Engine -> Starbrite